ulario/kotaka/dev/upgrading.md

   initiated in a previous version that we need to verify as completed.
   If we're not done cleaning up after a previous upgrade we need to veto anything going forward that would be a problem.

+* purge

+  The purge stage is where modules destruct anything they need to destruct.

+  In particular this is for updated inheritables that need to be destructed prior to compilation for any inheriting objects that depend on them.

+* build

+  The build stage is where modules compile or recompile objects as needed.